lzap/lzap.github.com/content/posts/2023/about-structured-logging-in-go121.md

     slog.InfoCtx(ctx, "user was authenticated", "user_id", user.ID)

 I personally find this easier to type instead of retrieving a `logger` variable from the context in every single function.
-Assuming a trace id `42cafe13` in the context, the built-in text handler decorated with the above handler
+Since unused variable is an error for Go compiler, the `logger` variable often needs to be deleted or reintroduced as the code is being rewritten which is not an issue for `slog.InfoCtx` function and the three other siblings.
+Assuming a trace id `42cafe13` in the context, the built-in text handler decorated with the above handler generates:
-generates:

     time=2023-06-03T17:49:54.224+02:00 level=INFO msg="user was authenticated" user_id=424213 trace_id=42cafe13